-The death of Carl Sargeant: Timeline
+Timeline: The death of Carl Sargeant

 Carl Sargeant: Timeline of events before and following his death

-Sacked Welsh Government minister Carl Sargeant took his own life days after being accused of "unwanted attention, inappropriate touching or groping".
+Sacked Welsh Government minister Carl Sargeant took his own life days after being accused of inappropriate conduct towards women.

 Here is a timeline of the events leading up to his death and what has unfolded since.